vsrinivas/fuchsia/docs/syscalls/handle_wait_many.md

 **ERR_HANDLE_CLOSED**  One or more of the provided *handles* was invalidated (e.g., closed) during the wait.

+**ERR_TIMED_OUT**  The specified timeout elapsed (or was 0 to begin with) before any of the specified signals are observed on any of the specified handles.
+There may still be pending signals.

 **ERR_NO_MEMORY** (Temporary) failure due to lack of memory.

 ## BUGS